Here is my creative side quest, Paint and Science…

 Notable STEM engagement activities include:

 - participating in the 2023-24 fleet of Flying Scientists program, run by the Queensland Office of the Chief Scientist and Wonder of Science (UQ) to engage rural Queenslanders in science.
 This saw me run a stall at World Science Festival Ipswich and travel to Charleville on a four day tour with the Queensland Chief Scientist, engaging with hundreds of local children and inspiring a passion for STEM.
-You can read more in my portfolio

 - hundreds of presentations and countless conversations about pathways into STEM through my work as a student ambassador